AlistairMacDiarmid/manga-pdf-converter/README.md

 - **🧪 Beta Testing**: Get early access to new features and provide feedback
 - **🔧 Technical Input**: Contribute to architecture and implementation decisions

-The goal is to make a comprehensive and user-friendly manga organisation tool available, suitable for both casual readers and serious collectors with massive libraries, I want this to be as painless as possible for everyone who loves digital reading!
+The goal is to make a comprehensive and user-friendly manga organisation tool available, suitable for both casual readers and serious collectors with massive libraries.
+I want this to be as painless as possible for everyone who loves digital reading!

 ### 🌟 Why This Tool Exists
 - **📱 Digital Reading**: Perfect PDFs for tablets and e-readers